Staff Directory

 LuHi Role: Teacher (Visual Arts) and Visual Arts Department Chair; joined the LuHi faculty in 2010

-Education: Bethel University, BS in Biology; Bethel University, BA in Visual Arts with teaching certification (magna cum laude); Bethel University, MA in Art Education (near completion)
+Education: Bethel University, BS in Biology; Bethel University, BA in Visual Arts with teaching certification (Magna Cum Laude); Bethel University, MA in Art Education

 What I love about my role: I especially love working individually with students on artistic projects.
 It is such a joy to see students go from the early stages of learning artistic skills, to the confidence and pride they have in completing their personal work.
 I also have enjoyed the open collaboration that I have always had with the other teachers within the school, and especially within the department.